-From the parking lot, guests can reach the summit by hiking the Brasstown Bald Summit Trail, which is a steep half-mile trek on a paved footpath.
+From the parking lot, guests can reach the summit of the Brasstown Bald by hiking the Brasstown Bald Summit Trail, which is a steep half-mile trek on a paved footpath.
 There are many stopping points along the 500-foot vertical path, so you can take a break at any time.
 There is also a shuttle bus that will take you to the top if you don’t think you can handle the climb.
 For ambitious visitors looking for a longer hike, there are three trails that also lead to the peak that range from 4 to 6 miles in length.
 Take a look at what makes this experience so incredible!

 The climb up to the top of Brasstown Bald is a scenic experience in itself.
 Many of the overlooks along the way offer some of the most beautiful vistas in the state, and you can even see the silhouette of the lookout tower at the top of the mountain from some points.
 Once you reach the peak’s observation deck, you’ll have stunning views of much of the Southeast, from the Carolinas to Tennessee.
 Slip a quarter into a telescope for a closer look at the sweeping scenery from the Brasstown Bald observatory, or take your family’s next Christmas card photo with a breathtaking backdrop.

 The 8,000 square foot visitor’s center at Brasstown Bald is open on weekends and features all kinds of interpretive exhibits that will teach you about the natural history of the area, from ecology and geology to history and culture.
 History buffs will be able to imagine what the mountain was like when it was settled by the Cherokee tribe, and nature lovers will have the chance to learn more about the Appalachian’s habitats that are home to unique plant and animal species.